Retrieve Free Alaska Divorce Records (Certificate Access)

 You can also find a divorce index, personal records, historical documents, and various archives at historical societies, religious institutions, or smaller public or private libraries.
 More information can also be found in historic preserved newspapers.

-How To Determine if Someone Had a Dissolution of Marriage in Alaska
+How To Check if Someone Had a Dissolution of Marriage in Alaska

 Common law marriage is not legally recognized in Alaska.
 However, state authorities recognize that couples live in close relationships and recognize them as domestic partnerships.
 Because common law matrimony is not allowed in Alaska, there is no common law divorce.

 Alaska record seekers can obtain dissolution of marriage records online, in person, by mail, or by fax.
-The Alaska Health Analytics and Vital Records Office handles all the requests.
+The Alaska Health Analytics & Vital Records Office handles all the requests.

 Mail Requests: Requesters must download, print, complete, and submit the Alaska Divorce Copy Request Form, together with a photo ID and proof of payment to the following address: